 Annnnd!
 In Tortuguero, Parismina and some areas in the South Caribbean, it is turtle time!

 Yes!
-Green Sea Turtles are at their peak in this time of year to the region that gets its name from them: Tortuguero.
-So, if you are willing to see the huge green sea turtles coming to shore, crawling through the sand, digging a hole with their back paws, laying around 100 eggs and covering it back before turning back to the ocean… This is the perfect opportunity to watch this magical nature wonder.
+Green Sea Turtles are at their peak at this time of year in the region that gets its name from them: Tortuguero.
+So, if you are willing to see the huge green sea turtles coming to shore, crawling through the sand, digging a hole with their back paws, laying around 100 eggs, and covering it back before turning back to the ocean.
+August is the perfect time to watch this magical natural wonder.

 As well by late August, you may start seeing the little ones hatching and struggling to get back to the ocean, it is an amazing thing to witness and a fantastic experience to live!